spacemeat/humon/README.md

 **Annotations have context.**
 Like comments, annotations are associated with nodes or the trove.
 You can access annotations by key from a node, or search all annotations by key or value and get their associated nodes.

 Annotations are always *associated backward*.
-They modify the nearest non-comment node that appeared before the annotation, regardless of line number or same-lineness.
+They modify the nearest non-comment node that appeared before the annotation, regardless of same-lineness.
 Any amount of whitespace or comments in between is ignored, as usual.
 If the previous token was a collection-starter or collection-ender (`[`, `{`, `]` or `}`), it modifies that list or dict.
 In the following, `testAcct:true` annotates the player dict, not the userId value:

     {
+        player: {
-        player: {   @testAcct: true
+            @testAcct: true
             userId:     int
             username:   string,
             friends:    vector<string>
         }
     }

 If no nodes appear before an annotation, it applies to the trove.
-A great way to begin a humon file is by specifying an application version or config version the file is good for.
+A great way to begin a humon file spec is by specifying an application version or config version for which the file is good.
 Maybe you're developing a code-generation suite cleverly called "hudo", and want to ensure the correct version of the engine is called to consume every model file, even older ones.
-Hudo could look for a version annotation, and use the appropriate engine version to interpret a structure:
+Hudo could look for a version annotation on the trove, before examining any nodes, and use the appropriate engine version to interpret a structure:

 *playerData*:

     @ {app: hudo, version: 0.1.1}

     {
-        player: {
+        player: { @testAcct: true
             userId:     int
-            username:   string,
-            friends:    vector<string>
-        }
-    }
+    ...

 *loadPlayer.cpp:*

     auto version = trove.getAnnotation("app") == "hudo"
                  ?
 Version<3> { trove.getAnnotation("version") }
                  : Version<3> { };
-    if (version < "0.1.0"ver3) { ... }
+    if (version < Version { 0, 1, 0 }) { ... }
-    else if (version < "0.2.0"ver3) { ... }
+    else if (version < Version { 0, 2, 0 }) { ... }
     else ...

 Like asserted earlier, annotations are 100% open in their use.
 Humon doesn't use any annotaton keys or values and doesn't interpret them.
 Applications can use them or not, but all annotations that are legal are guaranteed to be parsed, even if the application doesn't know about or use them at all.
 In this way you can embed metadata about objects in the humon file, and even old versions of humon apps will correctly read (and ignore) them.